Accrington Corporation Steam Tramways

 The earliest images suggest that conductors wore informal jackets, along with what were probably kepi-style caps.
 The latter appear to have borne a metal cap badge, possibly a block-lettering grade badge, 'CONDUCTOR'.
 In later years, conductors were provided with single-breasted uniform jackets with stand-up collars, and kepi-style caps; it is unclear what insignia either of these bore.

 Two photographs have survived of what would appear to be senior staff.
-The earliest of these shows a gentleman wearing a three-quarter length, double-breasted overcoat with lapels and four pairs of buttons (plain), but no badges.
+The earliest of these show a gentleman wearing a three-quarter length, double-breasted overcoat with lapels and four pairs of buttons (plain), but no badges.
 Headwear was a kepi-style cap that bore a one-piece, block-lettering grade badge 'INSPECTOR'.
-The attribution of this photograph remains however uncertain, and it entirely possible that the individual depicted was not an ASCTCo inspector.
+The attribution of this photograph remains, however, uncertain, and it entirely possible that the individual depicted was not an ASCTCo inspector.
 The second image, which again cannot be dated accurately, is thought to have been taken right at the end of company operation, and shows a man who is very probably an inspector; he is wearing a single-breasted jacket with stand-up collars, along with a drooping-peak cap, the latter bearing a large oval cap badge, probably of embroidered cloth.

 Further reading